BusyBeeAppDevelopment/BusyBeeAppDevelopment.github.io/README.md

 Do you like our page?
 Would you like to see how it is made?

-Bootstrap - is our current single page html for BusyBeeDenver.com
+<a href="http://busybeedenver.com">Bootstrap - is our current single page html for BusyBeeDenver.com</a>

 SchuylerAnkele - is my resume in web language format.